Naptick/Naphome-Korvo1/scripts/SD_CARD_SETUP.md

 - Verify GPIO pin configuration matches your hardware
 - Check if SD card is properly inserted
 - Try a different SD card
+- **Even if FAT32, try reformatting** - see troubleshooting guide for details

 ## File Organization